PrioritySoftware/PrioritySoftware.github.io/_sdk/Procedure-Steps.md

     command, displays on screen the contents of a file, but also offers the user the options of continuing execution of the procedure or halting.
-This message will ***not*** be displayed if the procedure is run by Direct Activation from a form.
+This message will ***not*** be displayed if the procedure is run as an Action from a form.
 -   **PRINTCONTF** (*Print Message & Continue/Stop*) --- Same as
-    PRINTCONT, except that the message ***will*** be displayed when the procedure is run by Direct Activation.
+    PRINTCONT, except that the message ***will*** be displayed when the procedure is run as an Action.
 -   **PRINTERR** (*Print Error*) --- Displays on screen the contents of a file containing an error message and causes procedure failure.
 If the file is empty, or no file exists, the procedure continues